asterizk/analyze_shutdowns/README.md

 ...
 ```

-## How It Works
+## Features

-- Uses `last | grep -E '^(reboot|shutdown)'` to extract reboot and shutdown events only
-- Determines if a reboot was preceded by a clean shutdown (marking it `[intentional]`)
-- Infers year transitions by monitoring month rollovers
-- Calls `softwareupdate --history` to pull all updates and timestamps, accepting either:
-  - combined `MM/DD/YYYY, HH:MM:SS` in one column, or
-  - date and time split across adjacent columns
+- ✅ Labels reboots as `[intentional]` if triggered by user
+- ✅ Calculates uptime as the time between one reboot and the next
-- Matches each reboot timestamp to all nearby updates (within `MATCH_WINDOW_SEC`, default 30 minutes)
+- ✅ Cross-references reboot timestamps with `softwareupdate --history` to identify nearby macOS updates
+- ✅ Displays **multiple software updates per reboot**, formatted as `[Update 1, Update 2]`
-- Omits version numbers from update names when they are already embedded in the title
+- ✅ Removes redundant version numbers from update names for cleaner output
-- Joins multiple updates as a comma-separated list in square brackets
+- ✅ Properly handles year rollovers (e.g. Dec 2024 → Jan 2025)
+- ✅ Configurable time window for matching reboots to updates (`MATCH_WINDOW_SEC`, default 1800s)

 ## Usage